In the second half of satsang, we meditate together.

 CHOICE-LESS means you don’t have to choose one thought, feeling, or experience over another, nor think or figure anything out.

 SILENT means resting as the silence out of which everything arises and to which everything returns.
 Silence is always present and is the source of all there is.
 Silence is what is.
 You are this silence.
 “Silence is the language of God.” ~ Rumi

 AWARENESS allows everything to be as it is.
 It is the ultimate context of all and everything.
-It is the first fact all other facts are predicated upon.
+It is the first fact all other facts appear within.
 You are effortless awareness.
 This is true under all circumstances.
 Simply rest as awareness, aware of itself.

 If your attention is hijacked by a thought stream flowing into the past or future, simply notice it and gently return your attention to the natural flow of your breath, which is always right here right now.
 And then effortlessly rest as the vast open sky of awareness.

 At the end of each session, we focus in our Heart as we feed the field vibrations of Loving Kindness to All Beings Everywhere and chant OM three times, and then Om Shanti Shanti Shanti.

 Shanti means peace.